Creoles of color: Literature

-During the antebellum period, well-educated francophone gens de couleur libres contributed extensively to literary collections, such as Les Cenelles, with a significant portion of these works dedicated to describing the conditions of their enslaved compatriots.
-One example of such texts is Le Mulatre (The Mulatto) by Victor Séjour, a Creole of color.
-Other themes approached aspects of love, religion and many texts were likened to French romanticism.
+During the antebellum period, well-educated francophone gens de couleur libres contributed extensively to literary collections, such as Les Cenelles.
+A significant portion of these works were dedicated to describing the conditions of their enslaved compatriots.
+One example of such texts is the short story "Le Mulatre (The Mulatto)" by Victor Séjour, a Creole of color who lived and worked in Paris for most of his adult life.
+Other themes approached aspects of love, and religion, and many texts were likened to French romanticism.
 In daily newspapers locally and abroad, pieces written by Creoles of color were prominent.
-Even during the ban on racial commentary during the antebellum period, pieces written by these creoles reformulated existing french themes to subtly critique race relations in Louisiana, while still gaining in popularity among all readers.
+Even during the ban on racial commentary during the antebellum period, pieces written by these creoles reformulated existing French themes to subtly critique race relations in Louisiana.
+They still gained popularity among all readers.

 Music

 Some Creoles of color trained as classical musicians in 19th-century Louisiana.
 These musicians would often study with those associated with the French Opera House; some traveled to Paris to complete their studies.
 Creole composers of that time are discussed in Music and Some Highly Musical People by James Monroe Trotter, and Nos Hommes et Notre Histoire by Rodolphe Lucien Desdunes.